mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 this._store.dispatch(GameActions.startGame());
 ```

-Calling the `dispatch` method of the store with give action will apply all the reducers to the store, given the passed action and will produce a new store.
-This store will be then emitted to the view.
+Calling the `dispatch` method of the store with give action will apply all the registered reducers to the store, with the passed action as an argument and will produce a new store.
+This store will be then emitted to the view through the `game$` observable.
 The entire flow represents something like:

 ![](/images/scalable-app/ngrx.png)